5 super easy Italian Classic Ravioli Fillings recipes, to make your homemade ravioli as a real Italian housewife would do!

 4. Casunzei all’Ampezzana

-The “casunzièi” are typical ravioli of the Dolomites.
-They have a half-moon shape and are filled with beetroots.
-They are the specialty par excellence of the famous ski resort of Cortina d’Ampezzo.
+“Casunzièi” are the quintessential ravioli of the Dolomites, boasting a distinctive half-moon shape and a delightful beetroot filling.
+These culinary gems stand as the hallmark specialty of the renowned ski resort of Cortina d’Ampezzo.

 Let’s see how to make the filling:

-Boil the potatoes in salted water, drain when ready and peel them still warm, then mash them with a potato masher and collect the puree in a bowl.
+Begin by boiling the potatoes in salted water until tender.
+Once cooked, drain and peel them while still warm.
+Mash the potatoes with a potato masher, collecting the creamy puree in a bowl.

 This is a kind of ravioli filling that you can customize in the way you like best.